 Before CDLs, anyone able to shift a manual transmission and push in a clutch could drive a truck on this nation's highways.
 That was both a good thing and bad thing.
 Good, because most people were never given a chance to learn how to shift 18 forward gears and 3 reverse, or a 2-stick split-axle, or a Triplex, and God forbid a Quadraplex.
 Just hearing the names of these transmissions would put second thoughts into most people not serious about driving a 40 ton rig at highway speed, or through tight turns on a mountain road, or for that matter steady up and down shifting in a city.
 Also, most companies could not afford to keep up repairs on a fleet of rigs that were constantly being tore up by rookie drivers.

-That said...if you knew a person who owned a rig and he was willing to train you, plus bare the expense of repairs to get you trained, then you could count on keeping a job with that person and earning a descent living until you screwed up bad or retired.
-So this kept the demand for drivers at a premium and only those who could learn the job, and do it well, could be called "White Knights of the Highway".
+That said...if you knew a person who owned a rig and he was willing to train you, plus bare the expense of repairs to get you trained, then you could count on keeping a job with that person and earning a decent living until you screwed up bad or retired.
+So this kept the demand for drivers at a premium and only those who could learn the job and do it well could be called one of the "White Knights of the Highway."

 What are "White Knights of the Highway?"
 What I gotta do explain everything?...ok...ok...

 See, back when the heroes in movies wore the color white to keep them distinct from the bad guys who wore the color black, every red blooded male child in America wanted to be the good guy and rightly so, 'cause good guys always won and got the girl.
 Bad guys just got hung or shot or sent to prison, the way it should be.
 Ummm... more on that in another story.
 Also Movies were in black and white, so it would be hard to tell the good guy from the bad guy if the good guy wore red and the bad guy wore brown...understand now?
 If so, GOOD!
 If not...your loss.